awlane/mini-ndn-docker-test/docs/install.rst

 Installing Dependencies
 -----------------------

-This section outlines how to install dependnecies manually.
+This section outlines how to install dependencies manually.
 If you used ``install.sh``, you do not need to perform these steps.

 Mininet